 I’ve always wondered about who makes money on all those hot sauce bottles arrayed in the condiment aisle of the supermarket.
+Especially when it’s easy to make homemade hot sauce.

 (If you’re looking for more of a challenge, I have a recipe for a fermented Tabasco-style hot sauce, too.)